Shayan-Bhowmik/HTML_CSS_LoginPAGE/README.md

 # HTML_CSS_LoginPAGE

-This project focuses on the frontend and showcases a clean, interactive user interface for login functionality.
-While it's a beginner-level project, it taught me a lot about structuring layouts, styling components, and making simple pages feel polished and responsive — all without using JavaScript!
+This is a beginner-level frontend project that features a simple yet interactive Login Page designed using only HTML and CSS.
+The page includes a user-friendly interface with clean styling and responsive layout, aimed at enhancing the user experience.